dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 My own Method consists of combining geometry-based preprocessing with powerful Graph Neural Networks for directed Multi graphs.

 ## 1. Setup
-I used a dockerized Neo4j database to store the in (2) mentioned dataset as graph, for further analysis.
+I used a dockerized Neo4j database to store the previously mentioned dataset as property graph, for further analysis.
-The therefore used Ontology can be found in `src/data_insertion_to_neo4j.py` or in this `Cypher Query`:
+The thereby created Ontology/Property Map can be found in `src/data_insertion_to_neo4j.py` or in this `Cypher Query`:

 ```cypher
 MERGE (fromBank:Bank {id: $From_Bank})